Case report: Squirrel Pox

 Picture

-10/7, The scab behind LIla's right ear is slowly drying up
+7 October: The scab under Lila's chin is slowly drying up as well.

 Picture